abhijeet1069/CS/Software-Engineering/Clean_Code/3_function.md

 ## Have no side effects

 Side effects are lies.
 Your function promises to do one thing, but it also does other hidden things.
-It also Single responsibility principle.
+It also violates the Single responsibility principle.

 ```java
 public class UserValidator {